mandeep/Travis-Encrypt/README.rst

 |travis| |coverage| |dependencies| |codacy| |version| |status| |pyversions| |format| |license|

-Travis-Encrypt is a Python command line application that provides a way to encrypt passwords for use with Travis CI.
+Travis Encrypt is a Python command line application that provides a way to encrypt passwords for use with Travis CI.
 This application intends to be a replacement for the Travis Ruby client as that client is not maintained and does not provide detail regarding password encryption.